kiyan-rezaee/future-of-science/README.md

 To run evaluations on the provided baselines or on your own model, see: [Experiments](https://github.com/kiyan-rezaee/future-of-science/blob/main/Experiments)

 ## TODO
-- Add ablation, discussion, and appendix artifacts
+- Add ablation and discussion artifacts
 - Test the consistency of codes after the refactor
 - Enable a global configuration file to centralize settings
 - Provide CLI tools (argparse) for common workflows